 This marinated chicken is a 3-ingredient wonder recipe – everyone will wonder why your chicken tastes SO good and only you will know how easy it is!
+Make sure to check out more Quick Healthy Recipes.

 You guys know that I’m always looking for the simplest and easiest ways to produce the best results, right?
 Whether it’s a recipe, a preserving technique, a diy project, or a gardening tip I kind of see my “specialty” as finding the way to get the best end-product with the least amount of effort, ingredients, or time.
 And then of course to share with you!
 And I think you and I are of the same mind since some of AOC’s most popular posts are How to Freeze Green Beans without Blanching, Easy Flaxseed Neck Warmers, and DIY Insect Garden Spray, among others.